-This edition was published by Baen Books on July 2, 2013 in hardcover and has 377 pages.
+It is part of the , Honorverse series and is a This military science fiction is a hardcover edition that was published by Baen Books on July 2, 2013 and has 377 pages.

 Other books in this series include Worlds of Honor, Fire Season, Worlds of Weber: Ms. Midshipwoman Harrington and Other Stories, Treecat Wars